jollyjerr/knowledge/math/calculus/derivatives.md

 -> (t + 8)(t - 3) / t - 3

-== t + 8 for t != -3 // because that information was lost during the devision to cancel t - 3 from denominator
+== t + 8 for t != -3 // because that information was lost during the division to cancel t - 3 from denominator
 ```

 ## Formal definition